 Kevin proposed the toast to the WM, adding that as Colin is the same master as last year, he will give the same speech as he did last year.
 Colin responded by thanking everybody for attending today adding that as Masons we should remember the main tenets of the order, brotherly love, relief and truth.

-A nice tradition within Lodge of Integrity is the toast to the founders, which is given by the newest member of the lodge and on this occasion the toast, was given by entered apprentice Awais Rehman.
+A nice tradition within Lodge of Integrity is the toast to the founders, which is given by the newest member of the lodge and on this occasion the toast, was given by their latest entered apprentice.

 The evening ended with the traditional final toast to all poor and distressed Freemasons by the tyler.